StackVista/stackstate-docs/configure/topology/event-handlers.md

 * `event.nodes` - returns the list of node ids of all the components (usually just one) that were related to the problem before it was resolved.
 * `event.superProblemIds` - returns the list of problem IDs that now contain the subsumed problem.

-## Synchronous functions \(async Off\)
+## Synchronous execution

 {% hint style="info" %}
 Synchronous functions will be deprecated in a future release of StackState.
-It is advised to choose the [default async function](#async-functions-default) type when writing a new event handler function.
+It is advised to choose the [default asynchronous execution](#asynchronous-execution-default) type when writing a new event handler function.
 {% endhint %}

-With Async set to **Off** the function will be run as synchronous.
+When execution is set to **Synchronous**, the event handler function will run as a synchronous function.

 Event handler functions developed prior to StackState v4.2 and email event handler functions run as synchronous functions.
-Compared to async functions, synchronous functions are limited in both the capability of what they can achieve and the number of functions that can run in parallel.
+Compared to asynchronous functions, synchronous functions are limited in both the capability of what they can achieve and the number of functions that can run in parallel.

 Synchronous event handler functions use plugins to interact with external systems, see [plugins](event-handlers.md#plugins-for-synchronous-functions) below for further details.